dartmouth-cs98/hack-a-thing-2-collaborative-fam/README.md

 Anders Bando-Hess and Isaac Gluck - September 2018

 Sadly the demo below does not show cool visual effects.
 My website is not secured, so web browsers won't allow the use of APIs like a built-in microphone.
+Please clone and run locally.

 [Demo](http://bandohess.com/SoundVis/index.html)